antomatskev/wopfe/content/page/instructions.md

     password: password

-3. Try to use chat
+3. Try to use the chat
 4. Try to add a new admin
     - Press admins
     - Enter First and Last name -> press Add  button
-    - New admin is created (Now it is possible to sign in using this admins credentials, keep in mind the username which was generated)
+    - New admin is created (Now it is possible to sign in using this admins' credentials, keep in mind the username which was generated)

     login: _data from Username field_

-    password: _same as Username_
+    password: _same as the Username_

 5. Press the Log out button
 6. Sign in as admin